Liminghui86/singapore_cpf_calculator_2022/README.md

   * **employer\_contribution\_type** : type of rates to use
     * accepted values : `"full"`, `"graduated"` type of rates to use for the employer's contribution
     * note: *graduated* rates is not supported if the employee's contribution type is *full*
+  * **ytd_additional_wages : Year to Date Additional Wages which were subject to CPF
+    * notes:
+      * this is for calculating the additional wage ceiling.
+  * **ytd_ow_subject_to_cpf: Year to Date Ordinary Wages which were subject to CPF
+    * notes:
+      * this is for calculating the additional wage ceiling.

 ## Contributing